perezbarbosa/hosting-compare/README.md

 - DynamoDB: to store the complete data for each hosting plan
 - MySQL-compatible database (MariaDB for the local env): to store basic data for each hosting plan.

 A relational database is used in order to have advanced filter features.
-In a next iteration, the user will be able to get the complete list of details for any of the results, and that info will be retrieved from DynamoDB, as each plan has its own details so it would be hard to have a proper relational data model.
+In a next iteration, the user will be able to get the complete list of details for any of the results, and that info will be retrieved from DynamoDB.
+As each plan has its own details would be hard to have a proper relational data model so no-sql is ideal here.

 ## Local env